massive-oss/mcover/README.md

 ### Cross Platform

-MCover has been designed to work with any HaXe target.
+MCover has been designed to work with any Haxe target.
 Officially we support the following:

 *	ActionScript
 *	JavaScript
 *	Neko
+*	CPP
+*	PHP

-**NOTE:** MCover requires Haxe 2.0.8
+**NOTE:** MCover requires Haxe 2.0.8 or greater

 Code Coverage